Sign up to our Newsletter

 Communications

 Good communication is an essential legal skill.
 By pursuing a communications degree, you’ll learn how to successfully communicate in various forms.
-You’ll also learn how to be a persuasive public speaker, which will be extremely helpful to boost your confidence when you participate in mock trials in law school.
+You’ll also learn how to be a persuasive public speaker, which will be extremely helpful in boosting your confidence when you participate in mock trials in law school.

 Mathematics